Let Compassionate Writing Lead You to a Brighter Place.

 Focus on providing gentle, caring advice on how best to cope, mentioning previous experiences of coping well and what you’ve found helpful in the past.
 Kindly and gently suggest small, immediate steps that can be taken.
 There’s no place here for cold-hearted directives – “pull yourself together” is not going to be helpful and is hardly compassionate!
 Taking a step back and viewing your situation as if from a distance can be helpful in weighing up alternatives.
 You may want to brainstorm options, comparing the pros and cons for the best way forward for yourself.
 This doesn’t necessarily all have to be done at once – you may want to write several letters to yourself.
 Focus on gently encouraging and supporting yourself – avoid using words such as should, need to or have to.

-From this distant, objective viewpoint it may also be helpful to ask yourself if your strong, present emotions are affecting how you view this situation:
+From this objective viewpoint it may help to ask yourself if your present emotional state is affecting how you view the situation:

 Are you seeing things in black and white terms?